Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 \subsection{Partitioning Identities}

-We have described the grouping of Service Nodes into swarms to achieve redundancy for data storage.
-However, we also require a scheme to balance Session users across these groups — ensuring that swarms share the storage of offline messages on the network in an equal manner.
-To do this, we divide the user-generated public key space into distinct deterministic groupings, and map each grouping directly to a swarm responsible for storage of messages for users within that grouping.
+We have described the grouping of Session Nodes into swarms to achieve redundancy for data storage.
+However, we also require a scheme to balance Session users across these groups, ensuring that swarms equally share the storage of offline messages.
+To do this, we divide the user-generated public key space into distinct, deterministic groupings and map each grouping directly to a swarm responsible for storing messages for users within that grouping.